- Be extremely present.

 The music dances with you.
 Open the door.
 Let it in.

 “We don’t really know where this goes – just like your trip – and I’m not really sure we care.” utters Rob.
 “Here, let’s paint a river for Mr. Tree.
 Say hello to our new partner.”

 The camera takes a step back.
 The painting looks so good.
 We might as well not stop.
 A little happy sunlight is shining through the studio.

 “This is your world,” tells you Rob.
 “You’re the creator.
 We should build some nice big arms on these trees for birds to settle into.
 Trees need arms too.”

-You are eating your morning cereal.
-The milk doesn’t know.
+Meanwhile, you are eating your morning cereal.
+But the milk doesn’t know that.
 It doesn’t ask.
-Why don’t you share cereal with the boring river while Rob is painting birds?
+Why don’t you share some with the boring river while Rob is painting birds?
 Ah, birds.
 Petite chirping humans with whom we share existence.
 Lovely.